lsaravia/CriticalGlobalForest/Notes.md

 Protection of large natural forest landscapes is a highly important task to help fulfill different international strategic initiatives to protect forest biodiversity, to reduce carbon emissions from deforestation and forest degradation, and to stimulate sustainable forest management practices.
 This paper introduces a new approach for mapping large intact forest landscapes (IFL), defined as an unbroken expanse of natural ecosystems within areas of current forest extent, without signs of significant human activity, and having an area of at least 500 km2.

+Recent research shows that MODIS- derived forest change data can be used for precise estimation of forest cover loss (using Landsat-based calibration), and for displaying the spatial and temporal patterns of forest-cover change (Shimabukuro et al. 2004, Hansen et al. 2008, Potapov et al. 2008).
+MODIS red and NIR bands with a spatial resolution of 250 m per pixel could be used to detect large- scale disturbances (i.e., logging in boreal forests and industrial agriculture clearings in the tropics) using visual interpretation.
+The disadvantages are that MODIS data do not allow identification of small- scale disturbances (such as small-scale agriculture in tropical Africa and Asia), scattered disturbances (intensive selective logging), or most elements of transportation infrastructure.

 ---------------------
 @Martinson2012